 - Pages Opening on Startup.

-Once the browser hijacker do this, the affected web browsers start displaying the Yahoo search engine (search.yahoo.com):
+Once the browser hijacker do this, your affected web browsers keep searching with Yahoo search engine (search.yahoo.com) every time you enter a search query:

 Once you try and search something through it, the outcome may be that you could see a custom yahoo search results that are cramped with advertisements: